 Is there a hook?
 Do the words and music fit together?
-Can you really use "unguent" in a song and expect people to know what it means?

-At the workshops you'll meet songwriters just like you.
 Even though people write for many different reasons, in many different styles, and with varied levels of skill, they all want to write a song that satisfies their creative vision and can be appreciated by an audience.

 At the workshops we endeavour to help songwriters do just that.

 Every now and then we will have a guest speaker.
 It may be someone in the industry who has some skills, knowledge and experience to share with our songwriters.
 In the past, guest speakers have included producers, publishers, jingle writers, legal advisors, musicians and people who are in the business of helping songwriters get their songs "out there".